mft2023/hand-object-detector/README.md

 This repository stores open-source codes for the publication: [Recognizing hand use and hand role at home after stroke from egocentric video](https://journals.plos.org/digitalhealth/article?id=10.1371/journal.pdig.0000361).
 This repository is modified from the original [Hand Object Detector](https://github.com/ddshan/hand_object_detector) to extract hand features for hand role classification.
-Please clone the original GitHub and replace the _hand-object-detector_ folder with the _hand-object-detector_ folder in this repository.
+Please clone the original GitHub and replace the original _hand-object-detector_ folder with the _hand-object-detector_ folder in this repository.

 # ***Hand-Object Interaction Detection***
 Hand Object Detector was applied directly.